 - Community Impact Grants: operational support for existing, high quality programs and services

-- Innovation Fund: project support for new, innovative programs and services
+- Innovation Challenge: project support for new, innovative programs and services

 - Mini-Grants: small dollar grants to all-volunteer community groups across the regions

 UWGNB also manages and provides services through its own programs, including:

 - Family Resource and Development Center: services for families with children under the age of 18, including case management, parenting classes, and therapeutic interventions

 - Hunger Commission: a food rescue program that delivers donated food from local companies and grocery stores to soup kitchens and food pantries.
 Also serves as the sole distributor of fresh, organic produce and eggs from the Sharing the Harvest Community Farm, a program of YMCA Southcoast, Dartmouth

 - Mobile Market: a summer program that provides free, fresh produce to low-income, working families